ABOUT KATE BERNAL

 One of the coolest things about working there was that our plant produced parts for BMW’s largest manufacturing plant in the world.

 I met incredible professionals there and also met my best friend.
-I felt so happy being around people that were so nice and smart.
+I felt so happy being around people who were so nice and smart.

 Even though my mental health wasn’t in its greatest shape, I can say that I was much happier than before.
 There’s a before Fulbright/life in the U.S. and an after version of me.
 You can tell by the pictures.

-I was independent, had a great salary, was able to save most of it, went on trips, was healthy, had a great credit score, and started my journey to early financial freedom.
+I was independent, had a great salary, could save most of it, went on trips, was healthy, had a great credit score, and started my journey to financial freedom.

 2015: Sadness All Over Again

-Before I moved to the United States I planned to leave after I completed my studies.
+Before I moved to the United States, I planned to leave after I completed my Master’s program.

 I didn’t want to live with my parents again, leave my independence, quit a good job, leave a good salary, and live in a noisy environment again.